-It takes a lot of patience to make it through nine months of pregnancy, because you can’t wait to meet Baby, and he can’t wait to meet you!
-But just because there’s the small issue of your abdomen standing in between you and him, doesn’t mean you two can’t begin to get acquainted!
+It takes a lot of patience to make it through nine months of pregnancy, because you can’t wait to meet Baby, and they can’t wait to meet you!
+But just because there’s the small issue of your abdomen standing in between you and them, doesn’t mean you two can’t begin to get acquainted!

-Whether you’re getting Baby used to your voice or teaching him Latin, talking to him may end up proving very beneficial once Baby is born.
+Whether you’re getting Baby used to your voice or teaching them Latin, talking to them may end up proving very beneficial once Baby is born.

 How can talking to Baby help?

 It’s very difficult to study the effect that talking to Baby during pregnancy can have, because babies don’t tend to be the most clear communicators, often preferring to get their point across with the effective baby trifecta of screaming, crying and pooping.

 However, many healthcare providers and scientists believe that babies can actually get acclimated to the sound of their parents voices, and once born, will therefore respond better to the voices they know.
 In fact, one study conducted by a professor at the University of Washington suggests that babies might already be listening and remembering during the late stages of pregnancy.